microsoft/azure-pipelines-extensions/Extensions/Terraform/Src/Tasks/TerraformTaskV1/README.md

 ## Pre-requisites for the task

 The only pre-requisite for the task is that Terraform must be installed on the Azure Pipelines build agent.
-If you want an exact version of Terraform on the agent then you can use the [Terraform tool tnstaller task](https://aka.ms/AA5j5pi)
+If you want an exact version of Terraform on the agent then you can use the [Terraform tool installer task](https://aka.ms/AA5j5pi)

 ## Parameters of the task